gagandeep/Web-Architecture-Evolution/README.md

  - How they work in principal
  - When to choose them and Why to choose them

-This book will be arranged in two parts,
+This book will be arranged in following Chapters,
-1. Pre-Hadoop Era
+1. Chapter 0 - Introduction
 2. Post-Hadoop Era (Big-Data Era)

 ## Who is the Author?